 Application is made by e-mail: firstname.lastname@example.org.
 In the message subject please state “Tbilisi Unseen application”.

-Please include: full name, billing address, phone number and a link to your personal website (body of work).
+Please include: full name and a link to your personal website (body of work).
 If you don’t have a website, please attach a zip file with 12-20 photographs (1000px wide jpg images) and a personal statement.
 The application should also contain a proposed date of the workshop.

 Applicants will be accepted on the basis of their portfolio quality.